 Most CCC-funded programs are classified as mandatory spending programs and therefore do not require annual appropriations in order to operate.
 CCC instead borrows from the U.S. Treasury to finance its programs.
 CCC has permanent indefinite authority to borrow from the Treasury (and also private lending institutions) within limits set by Congress.
-As the amount of money needed
+As the amount of money needed to carry out its activities has grown over time, the borrowing limit has been steadily increased (Figure 1).
+At present, CCC's borrowing authority is limited to \$30 billion, 17 an amount that has not been increased since 1987.

 CCC recoups some money from authorized activities (e.g., sale of commodity stocks, loan repayments, and fees), though not nearly as much money as it spends, resulting in net expenditures.
 Net expenditures include all cash outlays minus all cash receipts, commonly referred to as "cash flow."
 CCC outlays or expenditures represent the total cash outlays of the CCC-funded programs (e.g., loans made, conservation program payments, commodity purchases, and disaster payments).
 Outlays are offset by receipts (e.g., loan repayment, sale of commodities, and fees).
 In FY2015, CCC gross outlays were \$12.4 billion.
-Gross cash receipts were \$6.0 billion, resulting in net expenditures in FY2015 of approximately \$6.4 billion.19 In practice a portion of these net expenditures may be recovered in future years (e.g., through loan repayments).
+Gross cash receipts were \$6.0 billion, resulting in net expenditures in FY2015 of approximately \$6.4 billion.
+18 In practice a portion of these net expenditures may be recovered in future years (e.g., through loan repayments).

 Figure 1.
-CCC's Borrowing Authority 1938-2016
+CCC's Borrowing Authority

-Source: CRS from USDA, "Reports of Financial Conditions and Operations of the CCC," various
+Source: CRS from USDA, "Reports of Financial Conditions and Operations of the CCC," various years.

 Notes: The graph illustrates the year in which legislation authorized an increase in the borrowing authority.
 Prior to 1938, CCC had no specific borrowing authority.
-In 1954, Congress passed two increases, one to \$8.5 billion and a second to \$10 billion.
+In 1954, Congress passed two increases, one to \$8.5 billion and a second to \$10 billion